 As required under the NASDAQ Stock Market ("NASDAQ") listing standards, a majority of the members of a listed company's board of directors must qualify as "independent", as affirmatively determined by the board of directors.
-Our Board of Directors consults with the Company's counsel to ensure that the Board's determinations are consistent with relevant securities and other laws and regulations regarding the definition of "independent", including those set forth in the applicable NASDAQ listing standards (including as independence is currently defined in Rule 5605(a)(2) of those listing standards).
+Our Board of Directors consults with the Company's counsel to ensure that the Board's determinations are consistent with relevant securities and other laws and regulations regarding the definition of "independent", including those set forth in the applicable NASDAQ listing standards (including as independence is currently defined in Rule 5605(d)(2) of those listing standards).

-Consistent with these considerations, after review of all identified relevant transactions or relationships between each director, or any of his or her family members, and the Company, its senior management and its independent registered public accounting firm, the Board has affirmatively determined that all of our current directors are independent directors within the meaning of the applicable NASDAQ listing standards, except for Dr. Hacksell, our Chief Executive Officer.
+Consistent with these considerations, after review of all identified relevant transactions or relationships between each director, or any of his or her family members, and the Company, its senior management and its independent registered public accounting firm, the Board has affirmatively determined that all of our current directors are independent directors within the meaning of the applicable NASDAQ listing standards.

-Our independent directors meet quarterly in regularly scheduled executive sessions at which only non-employee directors are present and which are presided over by the Chairman of the Board.
+Our independent directors meet quarterly in regularly scheduled executive sessions at which only nonemployee directors are present and which are presided over by the Chairman of the Board.
 All of the committees of our Board of Directors are comprised entirely of directors determined by the Board to be independent within the meaning of the applicable NASDAQ listing standards.